 The District has legal title to the property at all times.
-The user's right of possession and use is limited to and conditioned upon full and complete compliance with this policies and all other District policies and procedures.
+The user's right of possession and use is limited to and conditioned upon full and complete compliance with District policies and procedures.

 Equipment

 When a device is issued to a student, an equipment check-out form listing all equipment will be completed.
 Students will be responsible for all equipment on the form.